-Arizona State University received the 2018 Casualty Actuarial Society (CAS) University Award, an honor created to recognize schools doing exemplary work in preparing students for a career in the property and casualty (P&C) insurance industry.
+Arizona State University received the Casualty Actuarial Society (CAS) University Award in 2021 and 2018, an honor created to recognize schools doing exemplary work in preparing students for a career in the property and casualty (P&C) insurance industry.

 Actuaries are mathematicians who manage risk by: